How Credit Suisse got tangled in the Archegos Wall Street chaos

 Archegos Capital Management is a private investment firm owned by Bill Hwang, a veteran investor.
 The fund borrowed extensively from Wall Street banks to finance big bets on a handful of stocks, including ViacomCBS, Discovery and Chinese giant Tencent and Baidu.

 Unlike a traditional hedge fund, Archegos managed the personal wealth of a family and didn’t take money from the public.
 Such family funds are less regulated than other investment funds.
-Archegos managed about $10 billion of Bill Hwang’s family fortune.
+Archegos managed about $10 billion of Hwang’s family fortune.

 Who is Hwang?